-- the Fund will be invested in various currencies; - where the manager deems it necessary, risks such as currency risks may be hedged relative to the index; - to the extent that assets are not invested in the aforementioned financial instruments, there is the possibility to invest assets in certain money market instruments (e.g., certificates of deposit and commercial paper), money market investment funds, or to hold them in the form of cash equivalents; - additional income may be generated through entering into repurchase agreements ("repos") and lending transactions (lending securities from the investment portfolio); - in accordance with the provisions set forth in the prospectus, the gross leverage of the Fund is limited to a maximum of 125%, with net leverage not exceeding 125%; - the manager aims to invest exclusively in liquid assets, subject to no special arrangements as specified in the prospectus; - the Fund's manager has the authority to enter into short-term loans as a debtor on behalf of the Fund; - transactions with affiliated parties will be conducted on market-standard terms; - the Fund invests in financial instruments in line with its investment policy.
-Major equity markets are located worldwide, including examples such as New York, London, and Tokyo.
+- the assets may be invested in both euros and foreign currencies; - where the manager deems appropriate, risks such as currency risks can be hedged against the index; - to the extent that the assets are not invested in the aforementioned financial instruments, there is the possibility of investing the assets in certain money market instruments (e.g., certificates of deposit and commercial paper), money market investment funds, or holding them in the form of cash equivalents; - additional income may be generated through entering into repurchase agreements (repos) and lending transactions (lending securities from the investment portfolio); - subject to the provisions in the prospectus, the gross leverage of the Fund is capped at a maximum of 300%, and the net leverage is capped at a maximum of 125%; - the manager aims to invest solely in liquid assets, without any special arrangements as specified in the prospectus; - the Fund's manager has the authority to enter into short-term loans as a borrower on behalf of the Fund; - transactions with related parties will occur on market-conforming terms; - the Fund, in line with its investment policy, invests globally in financial instruments.
+Major equity markets are located worldwide, with possible examples including New York, London, and Tokyo.

-2.6 Dividend policy
+2.7 Dividend policy